ColdGrub1384/SwiftyWeb/README.md

 ## Mac

 In Mac, you can also build the framework opening `SwiftyWeb.xcodeproj` and include framework in your command line project.
-Don't forgot to print `"Content-Type: text/html\nContent:\n"`!
+Don't forget to print `"Content-Type: text/html\nContent:\n"`!

 # Documentation